 In December 2018, the SAMR issued the Opinions on Doing Well in E-Commerce Operator Registration, which requires e-commerce operators, including individuals and entities carrying out business online and e-commerce platform operators and merchants on these platforms, to register with the local branches of the SAMR.
-Individuals selling agricultural products or conducting certain transactions with minimum economic value and low volume are not subject to these registration requirements.
-Pursuant to these opinions, the e-commerce platform operators shall provide identity information of the merchants on their platform to local branches of the SAMR and prompt the merchants failing to make such registrations to comply with the relevant registration requirements.
+Individuals selling agricultural products or goods of de minimis value and volume are not subject to these registration requirements.
+Pursuant to these opinions, the e-commerce platform operators must provide the identity information of merchants on their platform to the local branches of the SAMR and prompt the merchants failing to make such registrations to comply with the relevant registration requirements.